FreedomWriter/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for document object model and essentially means a representation in the browsers memory of a document sent by the server.

 2. What is an event?

+Ineractions between JavaScript and HTML that occur when the user or browser manipulates a page.

 3. What is an event listener?

+The thing that the browser is waiting for to trigger an event.

 4. Why would we convert a NodeList into an Array?

+To give us access to the array methods.

 5. What is a component?

+A reusable chunk of code.

 ### Git Set up